-Properties are allocated an 80 litre bin for garbage and a 140 litre bin for recycling.
-If you need more bin space, garbage bins can be upgraded to either a 120 litre or 240 litre bin, and recycling to a 240 litre bin.
+The default bin sizes allocated are one 80 litre bin for General Waste and one 240 litre bin for Recycling.
+If you need additional bins or a larger bin, General Waste bins can be upgraded to either a 120 litre or 240 litre bin.

 Please place bins at the kerbside in a clear unobstructed area with the wheels facing the property and the logo facing the street.

 When placing a wheelie bin out for collection please ensure the following:

 - The lid is fully shut and there are no items placed on top of the lid.

 - The bin is on level ground.

 - The bin is no less than 1 metre away from another wheelie bin.

 - The bin is away from trees, power poles, street signs or any other obstruction.

 In some small cul-de-sacs it may be necessary to place the bins together at the entrance to the cul-de-sac, where it may be easier for the trucks to collect the bins.